smartcontractkit/chainlink-sui/documentation/relayer/pointer-tags-in-cr.md

 When a function parameter has a `PointerTag` configured, the ChainReader:

-1. **Validates the pointer tag** and extracts module, pointer name, field name, and derivation key
+1. **Validates the pointer tag** and extracts module, pointer name, and derivation key
+2. **Looks up the parent field name** from the global `common.PointerConfigs` registry based on the pointer name
-2. **Fetches owned objects** from the specified package on the Sui blockchain from the same contract being called
+3. **Fetches owned objects** from the specified package on the Sui blockchain from the same contract being called
-3. **Matches objects** based on the module and object type
+4. **Matches objects** based on the module and object type
-4. **Extracts the parent object ID** from the field
+5. **Extracts the parent object ID** from the field (as defined in the registry)
-5. **Derives the child object ID** using the derivation key and automatically populates the parameter
+6. **Derives the child object ID** using the derivation key and automatically populates the parameter

 ## Configuration Format